Star Trek: Starfleet Academy: Filming

 Filming was expected to begin in early 2024, before production was delayed by the 2023 Writers Guild of America strike.
 In March 2024, Kurtzman said filming would begin later that year, at Pinewood Toronto Studios in Toronto, Canada, where Discovery and Section 31 were filmed.
 Filming began on August 26, 2024, with Kurtzman directing the first two episodes.
 Philip Lanyon returned from Discovery as a cinematographer.
 Location filming took place that week in the Uptown area of Waterloo, Ontario, under the working title Ivory Tower.
 Kurtzman was still filming his episodes in late October.
-Osunsanmi also directed for the first season, as did frequent Star Trek director Jonathan Frakes.
+Osunsanmi also directed for the first season, as did frequent Star Trek director Jonathan Frakes, who directed the penultimate episode.
 Frakes previously said he was unable to direct an episode of the season because the schedule clashed with his son's wedding.
 In late January 2025, Kurtzman said there was two weeks of production left for the first season and he expected filming for the second season to begin in the middle of that year.
 Filming for the first season officially wrapped in the week of February 10.
-Pre-production on the second season began that June, with filming beginning on August 27 at Pinewood and continuing into 2026.
+Pre-production on the second season began that June, with filming beginning on August 27 at Pinewood.
+On February 24, 2026, the production completed filming of season 2, with ten episodes filmed; actor Diané celebrated the twenty episodes produced for the series.

 Music

 Jeff Russo was hired to compose the score for the series by December 2024, returning from Discovery, Section 31, and other Star Trek series.
+Additional music is by Dan the Automator.